Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 What is Obsessive-Compulsive Disorder (OCD)?

-The other defining group of symptoms in OCD—compulsions—are the repetitive behaviors or mental acts that people with OCD engage in to alleviate the distress caused by their obsessions or prevent an unwanted outcome.
+In response to obsessions, with OCD perform compulsions—repetitive acts or rituals meant to provide relief from distress and anxiety, or to attempt to prevent an unwanted outcome.
 Compulsions can be physical actions like excessive hand washing, arranging objects in a specific order, or mental rituals such as counting or praying.
-These rituals temporarily relieve distress, but they do nothing to prevent obsessions from returning again, reinforcing a vicious cycle of obsessions and compulsions.
+These rituals may temporarily relieve distress, but they do nothing to prevent obsessions from returning again, reinforcing a vicious cycle of obsessions and compulsions.

-When OCD is left untreated, simple tasks like leaving the house, completing assignments, or making decisions can become arduous and time-consuming due to the distressing obsessions and disruptive compulsions associated with OCD.
-This can lead to a higher risk of other mental disorders—such as major depression—severe isolation, and far-reaching effects on a sufferer’s life.
+When OCD is left untreated, simple tasks like leaving the house, completing assignments, or making decisions can become arduous and time-consuming.
+This can lead people to become isolated and/or hopeless, contributing to a higher risk of other mental conditions—such as depression, anxiety disorders.
+Luckily, OCD can be treated with the right medications and therapeutic strategies.

 What is Luvox (fluvoxamine)?

-Luvox (fluvoxamine) is a medication that falls into a group of drugs called selective serotonin reuptake inhibitors (SSRIs) along with Lexapro (escitalopram), Prozac (fluoxetine), Zoloft (sertraline), Celexa (citalopram), and Paxil (paroxetine).
-Though serotonin and norepinephrine reuptake inhibitors (SNRIs) and a tricyclic antidepressant (TCA) called clomipramine are sometimes used to treat OCD symptoms, SSRIs are more frequently prescribed for this purpose.
+Luvox is a medication that is part of a group of drugs called selective serotonin reuptake inhibitors (SSRIs)—along with Lexapro (escitalopram), Prozac (fluoxetine), Zoloft (sertraline), Celexa (citalopram), and Paxil (paroxetine).
+While serotonin and norepinephrine reuptake inhibitors (SNRIs) and a tricyclic antidepressant (TCA) called clomipramine are sometimes used to treat OCD symptoms, SSRIs are more frequently prescribed for OCD.

 The immediate effect of SSRIs is to increase the amount of serotonin between nerve cells in certain parts of the brain.
-However, there is no conclusive evidence of a serotonin deficiency in people with OCD, so the benefits of SSRIs in OCD treatment aren’t thought to be a result of this immediate effect.
-Rather, they most likely work as a tool to alleviate OCD symptoms through gradual changes that occur over time in response to increased activity in these nerve cells.
+However, there is no conclusive evidence of a serotonin deficiency in people with OCD, so researchers are still working to understand exactly why SSRIs tend to reduce OCD symptoms.
+It’s likely that increased activity between nerve cells creates more gradual changes that lead to improvements in OCD symptoms.

-SSRIs are also used to treat depression, generalized anxiety disorder (GAD), and post-traumatic stress disorder (PTSD)—conditions that frequently co-occur with OCD—although the main mechanisms of action believed to alleviate symptoms of these disorders differ.
+SSRIs are also used to treat depression, generalized anxiety disorder (GAD), and post-traumatic stress disorder (PTSD)—conditions that frequently co-occur with OCD.
+In this way, medications like Luvox can help you feel relief from other conditions that may be exacerbating OCD symptoms or inhibiting your ability to seek treatment for OCD.

-Another thing people need to consider when taking Luvox is the side effects it’s associated with—side effects that people may experience whether the drug reduces their OCD symptoms or not.
-Many of these are mild to moderate and tend to disappear within a few weeks.
-That said, other side effects can persist longer.
-Some of fluvoxamine’s more common side effects include:
+It’s important to educate yourself on the potential side effects of Luvox.
+Many side effects are mild to moderate and tend to disappear within a few weeks, while others can persist for longer.
+Some of Luvox’s more common side effects include:

 • dry mouth